Last Updated on September 20, 2021 by Maggie Sutton

 Refresh Concrete Walkways

 In addition to adding lighting, you can enhance concrete walkways even further by giving them a little TLC.
 You can simply power wash them to remove any stains, discoloration or grime.
-You can also add brick edging or even apply a special concrete stain to add some color and give a simple surface new life.
+You can also add brick edging or special concrete stain to add some color and give new life.
+Make sure to pull any weeds that may be lurking in the cracks or along the edges.

 Learning how to improve curb appeal is about paying attention to the details.
 You may forget your house number is even there.
-But buyers will definitely take notice.
+But buyers will definitely take notice, especially if they can’t find the house.
 Replace the old numbers with a fresh look in a trendy font.
+Also make sure that they can be visible from the street.
 This will help your home stand out on the block and help buyers imagine having that address for themselves.

-Upgrading the look of your home can be a great way to sell your house faster and increase your sale price.
-Even if you’re looking to improve your curb appeal on a budget, there are simple solutions that only take a little time and a little elbow grease.
-By making small investments in the exterior of your home now, you could enjoy a much better experience selling your home.
+Upgrading the look of your home can be a great way to sell your house and increase your sale price.
+Even if you’re looking to improve your curb appeal on a budget, there are simple solutions that take little time or effort.
+By making small investments to the exterior of your home, you could enjoy a much better home selling experience.

 Want to save money on your next home sale?
 Register with Homes for Heroes and our real estate specialists could save you an average of $2,400 when selling your home.